-Individuals from any ITM institution, which include the University of Chicago, Rush University, Loyola University Medical Center, NorthShore University HealthSystem, the Illinois Institute of Technology, and Advocate Health Care are eligible to apply.
+Individuals from any ITM institution, which include the University of Chicago, Rush, Loyola University Chicago, NorthShore University HealthSystem, the Illinois Institute of Technology, and Advocate Health Care.
 All applicants must be eligible to be a principal investigator on a study with their local IRB or collaborate with one as part of a study team.

 For What Topics?